Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Synthetic to Real Domain Adaptation

 \section{Synthetic to Real Domain Adaptation}

-Our proposed method addresses source scale biases that are present in natural scene datasets. \textit{Synthetic To Real (Sim2Real) Domain Gap is not a focus of our work as a synthetic scene dataset may or may not exhibit the same bias.}
+The \textit{Synthetic-to-Real (Sim2Real) Domain Gap is not the focus of this work, as synthetic scene datasets may have suboptimal simulations and inconsistent viewpoints, resulting in unrealistic object-background distributions with non-dominant backgrounds, where our strategy of oversampling objects is less effective.}

-However, we do explore if our method improves performance on the Sim2Real Domain Gap by considering GTA~\cite{richter2016playing} and Synthia~\cite{ros2016synthia} synthetic datasets.
-Table~\ref{tab:gta_cs} and Table~\ref{tab:synthia_cs} show the results for GTA $\rightarrow$ Cityscapes and Synthia $\rightarrow$ Cityscapes domain adaptation respectively.
+However, we do explore how our method impacts performance on the Sim2Real domain gap by considering the GTA~\cite{richter2016playing} and Synthia~\cite{ros2016synthia} synthetic datasets.
+We expect our method to perform better with realistic datasets and less effectively with unrealistic datasets.

-Our method improves GTA $\rightarrow$ Cityscapes adaptation considerably, while improvement on Synthia $\rightarrow$ Cityscapes adaptation is marginal, which corresponds to our intuition regarding both the source datasets (See Fig~\ref{fig:gta_synthia}).
+As shown in Fig. \ref{fig:gta_synthia}, Grand Theft Auto V (GTA) is a role-playing game with a city driving component and \textit{realistic} traffic, making images closely resemble real driving scenes.
+In contrast, Synthia is a rendered dataset of a virtual city with \textit{unrealistic} traffic simulation of dynamic objects like cars and people.
+Additionally, many Synthia images are not captured from a vehicle's perspective, making them less representative of real driving scenes.

-Grand Theft Auto 5 (GTA) is a role playing game with a city driving component along with realistic traffic, thus \textit{GTA images are close to real driving scenes and hence exhibits similar scale biases}.
-Synthia, on the other hand, is a rendered dataset of a virtual city, and does not have realistic traffic simulation of dynamic objects like cars and people.
-Morever, many images are not captured from a vehicle's perspective. \textit{Thus, images are not close to real driving scenes and do not exhibit scale bias}.
+Table~\ref{tab:gta_cs} shows that our method significantly improves domain adaptation from GTA $\rightarrow$ Cityscapes, while Table~\ref{tab:synthia_cs} shows only marginal improvement for Synthia $\rightarrow$ Cityscapes.
+This result aligns with our expectations for both source datasets.